EENI Global Business School.

 2. Islamic Civilization:

-1. China has free trade agreements with Pakistan and the Gulf Cooperation Council (GCC);
+1. China has Trade Agreements with Pakistan and the Gulf Cooperation Council (GCC)

 5. African Civilization:

-1. Forum on China-Africa Cooperation: a key trade-policy tool for the African development;
+1. China-Africa Cooperation: a key trade-policy tool for the African development

-6. Multi-civilizations Agreements: China is a member of the Shanghai Cooperation Organization (SCO) formed by Muslim countries (Kazakhstan, Kyrgyzstan, Tajikistan and Uzbekistan) and Russia (orthodox country).
+6. Multi-civilizations Agreements: China is a member of the Shanghai Cooperation Organization formed by Muslim countries (Kazakhstan, Kyrgyzstan, Tajikistan and Uzbekistan) and Russia (orthodox country)

 Political-economic interactions of South Korea with other civilizations: